Jolly-Pirate/hivemind-docker/README.md

 Hivemind requires a postgres backend.
 Start postgres with these two commands consecutively:

 `./run.sh initdb` (will initialize a fresh database cluster)\
-`./run.sh start pg` (will start postgres using the credentials from .env)
+`./run.sh start postgres` (will start postgres using the credentials from .env)

 ## Importing database dump
 For an efficient way to get hivemind going with a short DB synchronization, download a database dump (from a daily postgres snapshot), and import it.
 The dump was done with PostgreSQL 10.8.
 ETA depends on your internet speed, storage and CPU.